justRuba/Robot-Control-Panel/README.md

 ### 3. Create Database

-1. Open your browser and go to [phpMyAdmin](http://localhost/phpmyadmin).
+1. Open the browser and go to [phpMyAdmin](http://localhost/phpmyadmin).
 2. Create a new database named `robot_control`.
 3. Create a `movement` table with the following SQL: